AskBid/axo-strat-visualiser/readme.md

-> Note: project has been changing and not all of the below may be relevant, but it can help understanding current workings until I write up to date readme.

 # Prerequisits

 Need to have `curl` and `nodejs` installed.
 Is possible to run them on Windows but not sure what's the best route.